SamLau95/bjc-cerritos/readme.md

 First, make a file for your environment variables:

-    touch config/initializers/_environment_variables.rb
+    cp .env.sample .env

-We're using Devise so you should set `Devise.secret_key` in the `environment_variables.rb` file.
+We're using Devise so you should set `DEVISE_SECRET_KEY` in `.env`

-Copy over the `database.yml` file from `config/sample/database.yml` to `config/database.yml`:
+Copy over the `database.yml` file from `config/database.yml.sample` to `config/database.yml`:

-    cp config/sample/database.yml config/database.yml
+    cp config/database.yml.sample config/database.yml

+Then fill in `config/database.yml` with your postgres username and password.

 Create the database using: